 We have found the original “lost” map refered which is shown below which was contained in planning application DC838 approved on 23/8/74.
 Erection of security fence on boundary marked red on company tip plan number 1582C.

 Going back further it is clear from the letter below that the exact boundary was a complete uncertainty, meaning that todays current borderline as to what is classified as land now developed on and land within the Rhodia/Solvay owned land cannot be relied upon.

 This plan is used again in application DC/5064 which applied for a certificate of established use of the site for tipping.
-Both the rattlechain and Gower tip sites were applied for under this legal tool at the same time.
+Both the Rattlechain and Gower tip sites were applied for under this legal tool at the same time.
 This letter from The Trent River Authority identifies changes dealt with under the then Deposit of Poisonous Waste Act 1972.
 This allowed the tipping of waste to continue and then further continue under the Control of Pollution Act 1974 which introduced licensing.
-In this case the certificate for The Gower Tip was issued on 11th May 1977, confirmed in the decision notice below.
+In this case the certificate for The Gower Tip was issued on 11th May 1977, as confirmed in the decision notice below.

 Licence SL32 allowed the following to be disposed into the landfill, though it should be stressed that what went into here before this is not exactly clear.

 Phosphorus sesquisulphide 2 tons/year

 Dross from limestone mixed with small quantities of calcium phosphate 10 tons/year

 Sodium carbonate mixed with small quantities of sodium phosphate 5 tons/year